nikhilash6/WhatDreamsCost-ComfyUI/README.md

 ## Speech Length Calculator
 ![Speech Length Calculator GIF](https://github.com/user-attachments/assets/1ed07c7d-7d6a-48c4-92cc-8e332ebdf82b)

-A node that calculates in realtime how long a video should be based on the dialogue.
+This node calculates in realtime how long a video should be based on the dialogue.
 Any words in quotations will be considered as speech.
-The node updates in realtime without having to run the workflow, and outputs the length in frames depending how fast the speech is.
+The node updates in realtime without having to run the workflow, and outputs the length in frames depending on how fast the speech is.

-If you connect another string/text node to the text_input, it will still update the length in realtime.
+If you connect another string/text node to the text_input, it will still update in the length in realtime.

+I kept having to play the guessing game on my own generations so I made this node to make it easier :man_shrugging:

 # 💡 Workflows
 <img width="3120" height="990" alt="LTX I2V First Last Frame 3 Stage Workflow v6" src="https://github.com/user-attachments/assets/c993ef2f-ac4b-4091-a7f6-5ff1674c3718" />